COSC381-2023Winter/github-flow-demo/README.md

 # github-flow-demo
 ## Description
 This repository is for me to practice GitHub flow.
-Every student needs to do the following things $
+Every student needs to do the following things to add a helper messege for a Git command:

 Git Command helper message: